-A laundromat at 132 Franklin St. that’s sat empty for over a year is about to have a delicious upgrade.
-Paris-based Fulgurances, is opening a Greenpoint location of its incubator for rising chefs.
+A laundromat at 132 Franklin St. that’s sat empty for over a year is in the process of a delicious upgrade.
+This spring, Paris-based Fulgurances, is opening a Greenpoint location of its incubator for rising chefs.

-Construction on Fulgurances, which started in February, paused in March due to the pandemic.
-Fulgurances is slated to open in early fall.
+Construction on Fulgurances, which started in February 2020, paused in March due to the pandemic and picked up this past summer.
 The site in Greenpoint’s Historic District had already been involved in a conflict with the Milton Street Block Association, which was resolved in December 2019 when CB1 prohibited Fulgurances from using the backyard for guests, in order to keep noise levels low in Greenpoint.
 With the new normal of outdoor dining proving as the safest option for the community, we’ll see if that ruling sticks…